stanpak/eventer/README.md

 #### Event Message Granularity

+It is important for the messages to have different level of granularity of content, depending on the situation it is used for.
+For example we may want to report all of the details in the system log for future analysis, display shorter version in the console and just sent very basic version to UI, stripped from any internal technical details, which could be potentially be used by attackers if available to a larger public.
+The ID of the event is always sent and availble so we can use it to find the entry in the log for future analysis.
+The log entries should be rich in details so they can serve as a treasure trove for any trouble shooter.

 The granularity of the event information is configured in the .yml file (@Configuration class):

 * depending on the destination of the message: